 Supportiveness: Pregnancy discrimination can be emotionally taxing; having an attorney whose personality matches yours can help you feel more relaxed and comfortable during the process.

 Knowledge: Your lawyer needs to understand how pregnancy law works so they can assess what evidence you need and how best to present it.

 Integrity: Your lawyer should demonstrate respect and courtesy to other parties involved in the case.

 Availability: If an employment lawyer represents you, you need to be assured that they are readily available.

 Compared to other forms of discrimination, pregnancy discrimination happens quickly and may be overlooked easily.
 That means it is essential to act fast.

 At Levine & Blit, we specialize in helping hundreds of women facing pregnancy discrimination.
-We offer free consultations on all topics concerning pregnancy discrimination.
+We offer Free Case Evaluation on all topics concerning pregnancy discrimination.
 If you want immediate assistance, you may call us directly at (212) 967-3000 or contact us online to schedule a free case evaluation.